-The state standards for cold water (2A) streams (<10 mg/L) and warm water (2B) streams (<30 mg/L) were used to calculate the duration curve (Figures 28a-I).
+The state standards for cold water (2A) streams (≤10 mg/L) and warm water (2B) streams (≤30 mg/L) were used to calculate the duration curve (Figures 28a-I).
 These standards apply from April through September; however, data shown here includes the entire monitoring season which goes from snowmelt (mid-March) through November 1st.

-Most exceedances of the standard load for TSS in 2020 occurred during high and very high flows.
-VR804, VR807, NC808, and NC801 had exceedances during mid-range flows (NC801 also had exceedances during low flow).
+Most exceedances of the standard load for TSS in 2021 occurred during all flow regimes.
+Much of the field season was during a drought or extreme drought so most samples were collected during low flow or dry conditions.
+Exceedances during those regimes are historically atypical but were common in 2021.
 Higher levels of TSS are expected during those flow regimes due to increases in runoff from impervious surfaces and agricultural fields during rain events, as well as bank erosion when water levels and flow rates increase.